 With this as a general backdrop, several more specific conversations attract my interest.

-• Charles Koch receives lots of attention from MacLean.
-To have one family’s massive wealth applied so abundantly for so long to such extreme Individualist impulses is unprecedented.
-The influence is pervasive in terms of who gets elected in government and also the judiciary, and what information gets offered to the public.
-MacLean’s thorough historical details were often revelations for me.
-There are also wealthy Collectivists at work behind the scenes, of course, and many wealthy advocates of either camp are not extremists.
-These exceptional resources are necessarily temporary, limited by life spans; extremist Individualism sustained a major loss when James M. Buchanan finally passed in 2013, at the age of 93, and Charles Koch is now 81.
+Koch receives lots of attention from MacLean.
+To have one family’s massive wealth applied so extravagantly for so long to such extreme Individualist impulses is unprecedented.
+The Koch influence often determines who gets elected in government and the judiciary, and what information gets offered to the public.
+MacLean’s historical details were often revelations for me.
+There are also wealthy Collectivists at work behind the scenes, of course, and many wealthy advocates of either camp are not extremists like Koch.
+These exceptional individual resources are necessarily temporary, limited by life spans; extremist Individualism sustained a major loss when its intellectual hero Buchanan finally passed in 2013, at the age of 93, and Koch is now 81.

-“With the re-writing of the social contract people will be expected to fend for themselves much more than they do now.
+“With the re-writing of the social contract [when Cowan’s extreme Individualists win the culture war for good], people will be expected to fend for themselves much more than they do now.
 Some will flourish, other will fall by the wayside.
-Worthy individuals will climb out of poverty, making it easier to ignore those who are left behind.
-[Notice Cowan’s usage of evangelical terms] We will cut Medicaid for the poor.
+Worthy individuals will climb out of poverty, making it easier to ignore those who are left behind [Cowan deploys the evangelical phrase].
+We will cut Medicaid for the poor.
 The fiscal shortfall will come out of real wages as various cost burdens are shifted to workers from employers and a government that does less.
 To compensate, the people who have had their benefits cut or pared back should pack up and move to lower-cost states like Texas.
-The United States as a whole will end up looking more like Texas.
-Lower income parts of America will re-create a Mexico-like or Brazil-like environment complete with favelas like those in Rio de Janiero.”
+USA as a whole will end up looking more like Texas.
+Lower income parts of America will re-create a Mexico-like or Brazil-like environment complete with favelas like those in Rio de Janeiro.”

 –Excessive government regulation of business